AdobeDocs/commerce-merchant-services.en/help/catalog-data-model/overview.md

 >[!NOTE]
 >
->To learn more about the APIs CCDM uses to help you create and manage your commerce catalog, see the [developer documentation](https://developer-stage.adobe.com/commerce/services/composable-catalog/).
+>To learn more about the APIs that CCDM uses to help you create and manage your commerce catalog, see the [developer documentation](https://developer-stage.adobe.com/commerce/services/composable-catalog/).

 ## Product catalog management